 From the Chair of SIO: Dr. Isai Jess Muñoz

 Lastly, please take a moment to read through notes on our Editorial Board.
 The SIO Committee has refined our language on peer reviewed article submissions.
-We are always interested in hearing from potential contributors, and we have drawn up a few points on why and how our web-based format might just be one the best high-impact publications to showcase your ideas and projects related to opera in interplay with the ideologies of world religions.
+We are always interested in hearing from potential contributors, and we have drawn up a few points on why and how our web-based format might just be one of the best high-impact publications to showcase your ideas and projects related to opera in interplay with the ideologies of world religions.

 Dr. Isai Jess Muñoz